Esse II

 Excerpts from lectures

-Tatiana Mironova,
+by Tatiana Mironova,

 PhD, Corresponding Member